Non-compete clause: Federal law

 In March 2019, Democratic officials, labor unions, and workers' advocacy groups urged the U.S. FTC to ban non-compete clauses.
 A petition to the FTC, seeking a ban on noncompete clauses, was submitted by the AFL-CIO, SEIU, and Public Citizen.
 In July 2021, President Joe Biden signed Executive Order 14036, directing the FTC (whose chair, Lina Khan, he had recently appointed), as well as other federal agencies, to "curtail the unfair use of non-compete clauses and other clauses or agreements that may unfairly limit worker mobility".
 On January 5, 2023, the FTC proposed a rule banning non-compete agreements.

 The U.S. Chamber of Commerce has lobbied against bans on non-compete agreements; in 2023, it threatened to sue the FTC if it bans non-compete agreements.
 The Chamber argued that "noncompete agreements are an important tool in fostering innovation and preserving competition".

-Federal Trade Commission

-On April 23, 2024, the Federal Trade Commission (FTC) issued a ban on nearly all non-compete agreements.
-The rule was published on the Federal Register on May 7 and was to go into effect on September 4, 2024.

-The FTC found as shown the use of non-compete clauses by employers has negatively affected competition in labor markets, resulting in reduced wages for workers across the labor force—including workers not bound by non-compete clauses and that by suppressing labor mobility, non-compete clauses have negatively affected competition in product and service markets in several ways.
-The commission noted that the existing legal frameworks governing non-compete clauses—formed decades ago, without the benefit of this evidence—allow serious anticompetitive harm to labor, product, and service markets to go unchecked.
-The Commission noted "that instead of using noncompetes to lock in workers, employers that wish to retain employees can compete on the merits for the worker's labor services by improving wages and working conditions."
-In 2024, approximately one in five American workers, or about 30 million people, are subject to noncompetes.

-On August 20, 2024, Judge Ada Brown of the District Court for the Northern District of Texas issued an injunction blocking the rule, ruling that the FTC "lacks statutory authority to promulgate the Non-Compete Rule, and that the Rule is arbitrary and capricious."

 Related restrictive covenants

 While CNCs are one of the most common types of restrictive covenants, there are many others.
 Each serves a specific purpose and provides specific rights and remedies.
 The most common types of restrictive covenants are as follows: